kubernetes/kops/docs/cli/kops_create_cluster.md

       --authorization string             Authorization mode: AlwaysAllow or RBAC (default "RBAC") --bastion                          Enable a bastion instance group.
 Only applies to private topology.
-      --channel string                   Channel for default versions and configuration to use (default "stable") --cloud string                     Cloud provider to use - aws, digitalocean, openstack --cloud-labels string              A list of key/value pairs used to tag all instance groups (for example "Owner=John Doe,Team=Some Team").
+      --channel string                   Channel for default versions and configuration to use (default "stable") --cloud string                     Cloud provider to use - aws, digitalocean, gce, openstack --cloud-labels string              A list of key/value pairs used to tag all instance groups (for example "Owner=John Doe,Team=Some Team").
       --container-runtime string         Container runtime to use: containerd, docker --disable-subnet-tags              Disable automatic subnet tagging